Traveling to Italy during Covid-19: What you need to know before you go - KION546

 The basics

-Italy is currently in a state of emergency until January 31 due to the pandemic, although it is likely this will be extended.
+Italy is currently in a state of emergency until April 30 (extended from January 31) due to the pandemic.
 The current entry regulations are valid until January 15, when they will be revisited.

 After being hard hit in the early stages of the first wave, the country was one of the first to reopen to visitors in June, although entry is largely limited to European Union residents.